Center for Care Delivery and Outcomes Research

 About the Fellowship Program

-Over three decades, the Center for Care Delivery and Outcomes Research (CCDOR), a VA Health Services Research and Development Center of Innovation, has established an outstanding track record of training physician and postdoctoral research fellows, with fellowship alumni now in leadership positions in VA, academia, state government, and the private sector.
-Following a competitive review process, the CCDOR Health Services Research (CCDOR-HSR) fellowship program was re-selected on September 30, 2021 as one of 14 VA Advanced Fellowship Programs in Health Services Research & Development.
+Over three decades, the Center for Care Delivery and Outcomes Research (CCDOR), a VA Health Systems Research Center of Innovation, has established an outstanding track record of training physician and postdoctoral research fellows, with fellowship alumni now in leadership positions in VA, academia, state government, and the private sector.
+Following a competitive review process, the CCDOR Health Systems Research (CCDOR-HSR) fellowship program was re-selected on September 30, 2021 as one of 14 VA Advanced Fellowship Programs in Health Systems Research.

 Now with an expanded focus on Learning Health Systems (LHS), new partnerships and learning opportunities, and a robust interprofessional training environment, the CCDOR-HSR fellowship program will train the next generation of researchers with the skills needed to become change agents in public and private healthcare systems.